 The Fire Department is responsible for mitigating emergencies and providing fire and safety education to the community.
 The Department is comprised of five Divisions: Operations, Prevention, Support Services, Ambulance Services, and Administration.
 Services provided by these Divisions include: responding to and managing requests for emergency services, including fire, medical treatment and transport; hazardous materials and technical rescue; fire investigations; performing building inspections and pre-plans; interpreting and enforcing the International Fire Code; developing and administering a rigorous training program; educating the public in fire prevention and community safety through community outreach events; planning and directing the Department’s operations, resources and development; and performing emergency management planning.

 The Fire Operations Division is responsible for responding to and mitigating all types of incidents within the City of Thornton.
-More than 11,000 times last year, our resources were dispatched to manage incidents that include Emergency Medical Services (EMS) calls, fires, car accidents, odor investigation, hazardous materials spills, special rescues and more.
+More than 14,000 times last year, our resources were dispatched to manage incidents that include Emergency Medical Services (EMS) calls, fires, car accidents, odor investigation, hazardous materials spills, special rescues and more.
 These calls range in severity from life-threatening to very minor in nature, some are very simple while others are very complex.
 A triage system is used to identify the type of call and severity and identify the resources that should be dispatched to manage the incident.
 In short, your Fire Department sees just about everything and sends the correct resources to handle the problem.
-Resources across the City of Thornton are deployed from 6 fire stations and include 5 Engines, 1 Ladder Truck, 4 Medic Units, 1 Squad, 1 Battalion Chief, 1 Heavy Rescue and multiple other apparatus that support our mission.
+Resources across the City of Thornton are deployed from 7 fire stations and include 6 Engines, 1 Ladder Truck, 4 Medic Units, 1 Safety and Medical (SAM), 1 Battalion Chief, 1 Heavy Rescue and multiple other apparatus that support our mission.
 All of our Engines, Ladder, and Medic Units are staffed with Paramedics that have the ability to deliver Advanced Life Support (ALS) care.

 In addition to handling incidents within the City, we share our resources with neighboring jurisdictions, and they share theirs, in an effort to work collaboratively across the region.
 This regional cooperation is essential as it is difficult for each agency to meet the workload and resource needs of major incidents or multiple smaller simultaneous incidents.